They know that you are the right solution for them, they like you, trust you, and want to do business with you.

 So what do you do to avoid a sales opportunity from becoming dormant?

-How do you get ‘un-stuck’, and how do you accelerate the buying decision so you can close sales effectively?
+How do you get ‘un-stuck’, and how do you accelerate the buying decision so you can close sales effectively and sell faster ?

 Here are three key steps you can take to proactively keep the sales process moving smoothly right from the start.